berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Up to this point I had been assuming I needed a Lua table to create a Lua object.
 After all, it seemed so efficient to make C just point to the existing Lua strings; and for that I needed Lua to reference those strings: hence a Lua table.

 But now I finally did some more benchmarking and showed Lua table creation to be the speed hog.
-Remember: it does a malloc, links to the Lua garbage collector, creates a hash table, and a numerical array portion.
+Remember: it does a `malloc()`, links to the Lua garbage collector, creates a hash table, and a numerical array portion.
 Plus, we're adding three hashed fields, which are not exactly instant: `__parent`, `__cachearray`, and `__depth`.

 It sure would be much faster if we could store all this data inside a C struct.
 So I read the manual again and discovered that the `userdata` type can *be* a Lua object all by itself.
 I should have guessed this from the start.
 You can assign a metatable to a `userdata` – which means that you can give it object methods – which means it can actually *be* the node object, all by itself.
 No need to create a Lua table for a C object at all.